-A material defect is a problem with a system or component of the home that may have adverse effects on the property value, or may pose a safety risk to people.
+A material defect is a problem with a system or component of the home that may have adverse effects on the property value or may pose a safety risk to people.
 Systems or components that are near, at, or beyond its useful life expectancy is not in itself a material defect.

-Your written home inspection report will identify defects within specific systems and components that are both observed and deemed material by inspection standards.
+Your home inspection report will identify defects within specific systems and components that are both observed and deemed material by inspection standards.
 Any major deficiencies found during your home inspection should be further inspected by a professional in that field.

-Residential Home Inspections
+Residential Home Inspection

-Manufactured Home Inspections
+Manufactured Home Inspection

-Complete Moving Package
+Complete Home Moving Package

 Are you moving across town?
 I can perform inspections on both your current and future homes.
-The pre-listing inspection on your current home can help you sell faster, and the inspection on your future home will provide you with peace of mind.
+The pre-listing inspection on your current home can help you sell faster, and the inspection of your future home will provide you with peace of mind.
 Multiple copies of your current home inspection can be used for open houses or other realtor options.

 If you are just interested in the current condition of your home or have had some damages from storms or other causes, I can perform a specific inspection geared for that part of your home; such as a roof inspection or as a part of a home maintenance program.
-This inspection service can be a great tool to help you maintain your biggest investment.
+This home inspection service can be a great tool to help you maintain your biggest investment.

-A Final Walk Through Inspection is very important and should be completed just prior to closing.
+A Final Walk-Through Inspection is very important and should be completed just prior to closing.
 It will allow you to identify and verify any repairs that may have been made and to inspect areas that may not have been visible during the home inspection.

 4 Point Inspection